refiaa/MeshOptimizer_Unity/README.md

 > • Fixed FileNotFoundException Error.

 v0.0.8:

+・Resolved a problem where submesh material count became 1 after decimation.

-- Changed display method
+・Changed display method
 > Modified wireframe shader.
+>
 > Fixed an issue where preview material wasn't applied to submeshes.
-> Resolved a problem where submesh material count became 1 after decimation.

-- Fixed an issue where decimated objects disappeared when uploaded to VRC
+・Fixed an issue where decimated objects disappeared when uploaded to VRC
 > Now the actually decimated object is saved.

 ```